 This project was built using as much recycled material as possible.
 While that kept the cost down, it made construction more time-consuming.
 But if you are going to end up with a cute camper like this, wouldn’t it be worth it? :)

 The first step was to get hold of a trailer home (caravan) that was ready for the dump, strip it, salvage anything worthwhile in addition to the chassis, and then get started.
 Read on to learn how this family built this cute home away from home!

 - 1/4″ thick Milled Cedar and Fir Boards

 - 1×2, 2×2, 2×3 Wood Pieces for Wall Framing

 - Metal Primer

 - Screws of appropriate sizes – including 3″ star drive screws

-As we used an old trailer frame to build this on, we started by demolishing the trailer, separating out the aluminum to be recycled.
+As we used an old trailer frame to build this on, we started by demolishing the trailer, separating the aluminum to be recycled.
 The plywood floor was saved to be re-used as the sub-floor.
-Then we went at it with an angle grinder and drill with wire wheel and wire brushes for the hard to reach parts.
-We inspected the frame as we wire wheeled it clean, looking for any sign of serious rust or other damage.
+Then we went at it with an angle grinder and drill with a wire wheel and wire brushes for the hard to reach parts.
+We inspected the frame as we wire wheel it clean, looking for any sign of serious rust or other damage.

 Thankfully, we found none.
 So we moved right on to priming with a rust metal primer, and then a coat or two of quality metal paint.